jump-dev/jump-dev.github.io/_posts/2024-09-17-open-energy-models.md

 preliminary ideas for tools that we could develop to test and debug JuMP models, and I think these would be highly useful to users.

-Truls gave a shout out to a tutorial I wrote, [Design patters for large models](https://jump.dev/JuMP.jl/stable/tutorials/getting_started/design_patterns_for_larger_models/), which I think should be required reading for anyone embarking on the development of an industrial-scale JuMP project.
+Truls gave a shout out to a tutorial I wrote, [Design patterns for large models](https://jump.dev/JuMP.jl/stable/tutorials/getting_started/design_patterns_for_larger_models/), which I think should be required reading for anyone embarking on the development of an industrial-scale JuMP project.